 A retail investor does not have an obligation to invest her surplus funds in the equity markets as and when she get the salary.
 The retail investor can hold back the buying decision and sit on cash until she believes that the stock prices are available at attractive levels.

 Many institutional investors like mutual funds, do not have such freedom.
 Mutual funds have to invest a certain portion of their funds in equities, which is determined by their fund guidelines/prospectus.
-E.g. if a mutual funds has the mandate of investing 90-100% of its funds in equities, then it has to keep at least 90% of funds invested in equities all the time irrespective of valuation levels of stocks in the markets.
+E.g. if a mutual fund has the mandate of investing 90-100% of its funds in equities, then it has to keep at least 90% of funds invested in equities all the time irrespective of valuation levels of stocks in the markets.

 Such mandated guidelines create hard times for mutual fund managers, who face fund movements at precisely the wrong times.
 Most of the mutual funds see higher investment by investors in bull markets when stock prices are rising.
 As a result, to maintain the minimum equity investment proportion, the mutual fund manager has to invest the fresh funds in stocks despite high valuations.

-On the contrary, many a times investors withdraw their funds from mutual funds in bear markets.
+On the contrary, many times investors withdraw their funds from mutual funds in bear markets.
 The fund manager to meet the fund requirement of redemptions has to sell the stocks when the stock prices are falling.

 As a result, the mutual fund managers end up buying stocks in rising markets and selling stocks in falling markets.
 This is buying high and selling low, which is against the key principle of equity investment, which says that investors should buy low and sell high.